Defense Lawyer for Assault Charges In Pennsylvania

 If you have been charged with committing a simple assault, you should hire an experienced criminal defense attorney in West Chester at DiCindio Law.
 With good defense representation, you might be able to avoid the consequences of this offense and preserve a clear criminal record.
 In addition to the criminal penalties for a simple assault conviction, any type of criminal offense can also cause collateral consequences in other areas of your life.
 If you have a criminal conviction on your record, prospective employers that complete background checks might hesitate to offer you employment.
 You could also be turned down for a lease and have difficulties in your relationships with others.

-How can you defend against a simple assault charge in Pennsylvania?
+How can you defend against a simple assault charge in Chester County, Pennsylvania?